URLs

 Cons

-It is not an officially supported or tested feature, as it bypasses the standard, high-performance Pagy URL generation logic, so use it at your own risk.
+It is not an officially supported or tested feature, as it bypasses the standard, high-performance Pagy URL generation logic.

 # frozen_string_literal: true